 Being authentic is being one’s true self, being genuinely you!
 Meaning what you say and doing what you say you will do.
 These traits exercised in a leadership capacity if well-intended, engender a positive culture, in turn improving collaboration and productivity.
 Intuitively we know this has merit.

-On the other hand a negative culture (often referred to as “toxic”) is more difficult to define.
-A truly toxic culture would not have a long life – it would be unproductive and recruitment increasingly difficult.
+On the other hand, a negative culture (often referred to as “toxic”) is more difficult to define.
+A truly toxic culture would not have a long life – it would be unproductive and make recruitment increasingly difficult.
 Negative cultures stem from degrees of poor or disingenuous behavior.

-In thriving business cultures leaders focus on values; the glue that binds corporate activity.
+In a thriving, business culture leaders focus on values; the glue that binds corporate activity.
 The way they treat partners, suppliers and direct reports will imperceptibly cascade to employees who take their cue for dealing with customers and prospects.
-Such employers seek out for their employees those who exhibit such values.
+Such employers seek out those who exhibit such values to be employees.